rsaavedraf/fxp/README.md

 Basically a software-based implementation of binary division (tailored to fxp's.)
 Because of this, it is significantly slower: average execution time of first version is ~6x that of fxp_div_l.
-However it will work for systems where sizeof(long) is not larger than sizeof(int).
+However it will work for systems in which sizeof(long) is not larger than sizeof(int).